ImtiazVision/AWS-Professionals-Guide-to-Google-Cloud-Fundamentals/Google_Cloud_Platform_Overview.md

    - **Rapid elasticity** : As needed, obtain additional resources immediately.
 The resources are elastic; if we require more resources, we can obtain them rapidly; if we require less resources, we can scale back.
    - **Measured service** : We simply pay for what we use.
 Customers simply pay for what they use or reserve on the spot.
 They stop paying if they stop consuming resources.

+### Why choose Google Cloud

+For our online, mobile, analytics, and back-end solutions, Google Cloud Platform provides compute, storage, big data, machine learning, and application services.
+It is global, cost-effective, open source-friendly, and security-focused.
+Developers may use Google Cloud Platform to design, test, and deploy apps on Google's highly secure, dependable, and scalable infrastructure.